massdriver-cloud/docs/docs/bundles/03-development.md

 ## Massdriver Metadata

 Massdriver provides metadata to your IaC tool during provisioning.
-We publish a [JSON Schema](https://github.com/massdriver-cloud/metaschemas/blob/main/md_metadata.json) of the metadata and provide backwards compatability in the data provided to your bundle.
+We publish a [JSON Schema](https://github.com/massdriver-cloud/metaschemas/blob/main/md_metadata.json) of the metadata and provide backwards compatibility in the data provided to your bundle.

 The metadata will be a top-level value provided to your IaC tool.